linz/nz-facilities/db/docs/source/introduction.rst

    :scale: 60 %
    :alt: verifying data for the NZ Facilities dataset

    Image 2.
-Example of verifying and selecting authoritative source points.
+Example of verifying and matching names with facility locations.

 Assigning Attributes